 “Legal if employees than the location of the employee have consequence to the employer in terms of labor laws and business presence (taxes, permits and etc.)” (source)

 Money, money, money.
 The root of a lot of headaches, from international transfers to confusing tax laws.
 Paying an international team is much more difficult than giving out checks or setting up direct deposit with a co-located team.
-You have to worry about how to get it over, added fees, the conversion rate of the day, and much more.
+You have to worry about how to send it, fees, the conversion rates of the day, and much more.
 What tax forms are you responsible for?
 How do you file benefits for international employees?
-A business may almost want to hire a whole other person just to take care of the payments and processing for remote workers.
+A business may almost want to hire a person just to take care of processing payments for remote workers.

 Then, there’re the time zones.
 It’s hard enough to keep track of the time in one location, so what will happen when you suddenly have to keep track of multiple time zones?
 What does it mean for scheduling?
 Don’t even get me started on deadline misinterpretation.

 - Get a tax filing service or software to ensure you’re following all the tax laws across borders and states.
 TurboTax and Quickbooks are some of the leaders in this space.

 - Hubstaff has an independent contractor payment system that saves us quite a bit of time and money.
 We use an integration between PayPal and our software to send out automatic payroll every two weeks to all of our team members around the world.